 19. Sweep the Kitchen Every Night

-Vintage homemakers often ended the day with a quick kitchen sweep.
-Crumbs attract pests, and waking up to a cleaner kitchen feels calmer in the morning.
-It is one small habit that makes the whole house feel more together.
+Vintage homemakers often ended their day with a quick sweep of the kitchen.
+Jobs left in the middle of the kitchen tend to attract pests, and waking up to a cleaner space in the kitchen is calming.
+It is small habits like this that make the whole house feel more put together.

 20. Wash Walls Occasionally